Handling and Worker Training

 - Regular, unscheduled inspections by government representatives, who should be granted authority to carry them out

 - Cultivating worker conditions, protocols and attitudes that promote careful, welfare-conscious handling

 - Gaining knowledge of specific animal behaviors and applying that understanding to the handling of animals

 - Using and maintaining all farm equipment properly

-Use of Electric Prods – The ASPCA advocates the elimination of the use of electric prods in favor of improved handler training, except in cases of immediate threat of serious injury or death to an animal or human.
-Alternative devices such as flags for cattle and rattles for pigs should be used when possible.
+The ASPCA advocates the elimination of the use of electric prods in favor of improved handler training, except in cases of immediate threat of serious injury to an animal or human.
+Even when justified in an emergency situation, prods should never be used in the face or genital region, and alternative devices such as flags for cattle and rattles for pigs should be easily accessible for use whenever possible.